tensorflow/tpu/models/experimental/unet3d/README.md

 # UNet 3D Model Codebase on TPU

+This folder contains an implementation of the [3D UNet](https://arxiv.org/abs/1606.06650) model.

 ## Prerequsites

 In Google Cloud console, please run the following command to create both cloud VM and TPU VM.